fvalka/AviatorsBot/README.md

 and water vapor pressure results in a more accurate result than just using the elevation and temperature.

+If the stations METAR doesn't contain an altimeter setting the METARs for the airfields within 50km of the station will also be retrieved and the altimeter setting of the closest field with a valid value is used.

 ### Current Weather
 The `/wx <ICAO>` command returns the current METAR and TAF and enhances the METAR with an icon for the flight category provided by